The 1960’s Kombi van at the front of Islantis Surf Experience at Newhaven gives visitors a sample of the surfing culture found inside.

 The difference between the first boards - a plank of wood steamed to a curve at one end - and today's high tech equipment is amazing.

-Of particular interest is the influence of famous Australian surfers such as Mark Richards, a legend of the sport who rules the waves worldwide during the 1970's and 1980's.
+Of particular interest is the influence of famous Australian surfers such as Mark Richards, a legend of the sport who ruled the waves worldwide during the 1970's and 1980's.

 He began shaping his own boards and designed the first double-fin surfboard - easier to manoeuvre in small, sloppy conditions.

-Apart from surfboards through the centuries, there are early examples of body boards and surf skis, including one of a fascinatiing hollow construction of plywood, displayed in the nearby retail area.
+Apart from surfboards through the centuries, there are early examples of body boards and surf skis, including one of a fascinating hollow construction of plywood, displayed in the nearby retail area.